 A day-long workshop convened by The Nature Conservancy Centre (TNCC) and backed by TATA Trusts, 'The Indian Collaborative for Applied Sustainable Solutions' (ICASS) initiative brought together a diverse group of sustainability practitioners to address critical gaps in the science-policy-practice interface, ensuring effective sustainability implementation.

 Discussions were centred around 20 ICASS initiatives and case studies from the field, such as managing elephant recolonisation in Madhya Pradesh, regenerating oak forests in Sikkim, and restoring riparian areas along the Narmada River basin.
-These efforts, along with the landscape level management of the Great Himalayan National Park Conservation Area and promotion of green urban infrastructure, aimed to provide prompt, robust solutions to policy and practice challenges in sustainability.
+These efforts, along with the landscape level management of the Great Himalayan National Park Conservation Area and the promotion of green urban infrastructure, aimed to provide prompt, robust solutions to policy and practice challenges in sustainability.

 ICASS, with Tata Trusts' backing, fosters collaboration among scientists, practitioners, and policymakers to bridge the Science, Policy, and Practice gap and further encourage engagement, co-production, innovation, and capacity building.
 The initial phase of ICASS, generously supported by Tata Trusts, showcased its substantial potential in the country, with 100+ experts from TNC and partner organisations dedicating over two years to gathering evidence through Working Groups and field pilots for potential solutions.

-She further added, “Evidence-based policy framing to address climate change challenges and the sustainable development goals cannot be underestimated.
+She further added, “Evidence-based policy framing to address climate change challenges and sustainable development goals cannot be underestimated.
 The more robust the scientific evidence, the stronger will be the policies necessary to optimise resources and achieve results.
 Robust scientific evidence is one that goes beyond the scientific theory to the applied evidence tested thoroughly on the ground in varying contexts of time, situations, geographical areas, demography, climatic conditions, and other factors.”

 The policy briefs contained the findings and recommendations from these case studies for further uptake by the government and practitioners.